gSchool/TTP-EXCEL-CONTENT/excel-lessons/lookups.md

 ##### !question

-**Exercise: use LOOKUPs to fetch data from other tables (25 min)**
+### Exercise: use LOOKUPs to fetch data from other tables (25 min)

+**Instructions:**

-* Work in pairs
+1. Work in pairs
-* Continue using the spreadsheet that you created in the last challenge
+2. Continue using the spreadsheet that you created in the last challenge
-* Refer to the [TCP-H data Schema diagram](https://drive.google.com/file/d/150VWoQ2ZmqrOr2VZsA-EMtX9VJWDiXDI/view?usp=sharing) to determine connections between the tables
+3. Refer to the [TCP-H data Schema diagram](https://drive.google.com/file/d/150VWoQ2ZmqrOr2VZsA-EMtX9VJWDiXDI/view?usp=sharing) to determine connections between the tables
-* Add the country and region of the customer to each row of the orders table; to do this:
+4. Add the country and region of the customer to each row of the orders table; to do this:
-  * Import the nation.csv file into an Excel tab (worksheet)
+5. Import the nation.csv file into an Excel tab (worksheet)
-  * Import the [region_horz.csv](https://drive.google.com/open?id=1d7TUbr475M_9HNiKcGUcOsMPKeklwrbj) file into an Excel tab
+6. Import the [region_horz.csv](https://drive.google.com/open?id=1d7TUbr475M_9HNiKcGUcOsMPKeklwrbj) file into an Excel tab
-  * Use HLOOKUP to add a Region column to the Country
+7. Use HLOOKUP to add a Region column to the Country
-  * Use a LOOKUP to add the country and region to each line of the orders table
+8. Use a LOOKUP to add the country and region to each line of the orders table
-* Submit a GitHub link to this spreadsheet
+9. Submit a GitHub link to this spreadsheet

 ##### !end-question